mickem/nscp-docs/reference/windows/CheckSystem.rst

     :synopsis: Top level syntax.

     | Top level syntax.
-    | Used to format the message to return can include text as well as special keywords wich will include information from the checks.
+    | Used to format the message to return can include text as well as special keywords which will include information from the checks.
     | To add a keyword to the message you can use two syntaxes either ${keyword} or %(keyword) (there is no difference between them apart from ${} can be difficult to excpae on linux).
-    | The avalible keywords are:
+    | The available keywords are:

     ============== ==============================================================================================================
     Key            Value
     -------------- --------------------------------------------------------------------------------------------------------------
-    core           The core to check (total or core ##)
-    core_id        The core to check (total or core_##)
-    idle           The current idle load for a given core
-    kernel         The current kernel load for a given core
-    load           The current load for a given core
-    time           The time frame to check
     count          Number of items matching the filter.
 Common option for all checks.
     total           Total number of items.
 Common option for all checks.
     ok_count        Number of items matched the ok criteria.
 Common option for all checks.